-1. A Streaming Subscription
+1. Music Streaming Subscription

 In terms of cost, this really varies and depends on what you’d like to spend.
 Apple Music uses iTunes credits, so you can purchase a standard iTunes gift card for this purpose.
 Apple Music membership costs $9.99/month, so you’re looking at around $60 for a 6-month membership, or $120 for a year.

 Important: If you’re buying a gift card, make sure the currency matches the recipient’s store.
-As an example, U.S. iTunes gift cards can only be used in the U.S. iTunes Store.
+As an example, US iTunes gift cards can only be used in the US iTunes Store.

-2. A Nice Turntable
+2. Vinyl Turntable

 For the wannabe DJ who must have it all, the Audio Technica LP1240 provides more starting torque than the Technics 1200 series, with USB output, a pre-amped line stage and all the speeds and functions you’d expect from a $1500 Stanton.

-3. Framed Vinyl
+3. Framed Vinyl Records